-Absent: Kendra Kimball (WID) Cluster 2, Heidi Cox (MCF) Cluster 7
+Absent: Kendra Kimball (WID) Cluster 2, Lindsey Ganz (COL) Cluster 2, Heidi Cox (MCF) Cluster 7

 Recorder: Michelle Karls (SCLS)

-SCLS Staff Present: Vicki Teal Lovely, Amy Gannaway, Heidi Oliversen, Tim Drexler
+SCLS Staff Present: Heidi Oliversen, Vicki Teal Lovely, Amy Gannaway, Cindy Weber

 1. Call to Order at 11:04 am

 a.
-Motion: B. Anderson moved approval of the August meeting notes as amended.
-M. Warren seconded.
+Motion: M. Navarre Saaf moved approval of the October meeting notes.
+S. Lee seconded.

 c.
 Vote: motion carried.